 Given the real challenges the ISO’s system operators have had to work through during recent cold winters and the region’s increasing fuel security risk, there is some concern that the phase-in of incentive rates may be too protracted.
 Accelerating the payment rate or strengthening the rewards and risks are possible approaches to addressing the region’s fuel-security problems.

-- SPI News: ISO New England releases capacity market white paper; October 31, 2012
+- ISO New England releases capacity market white paper; October 31, 2012

-- SPI News: ISO-NE submits proposal to strengthen performance incentives in New England’s Forward Capacity Market; January 22, 2014
+- ISO-NE submits proposal to strengthen performance incentives in New England’s Forward Capacity Market; January 22, 2014

-- SPI News: FERC largely accepts ISO-NE’s Pay-for-Performance proposal and part of NEPOOL’s alternate proposal to help boost resource performance in New England; June 3, 2014
+- FERC largely accepts ISO-NE’s Pay-for-Performance proposal and part of NEPOOL’s alternate proposal to help boost resource performance in New England; June 3, 2014

 - 2018 Regional Electricity Outlook, February 2018